LanreAndero/CI_PP3_LJAAFRICAQUIZ/README.md

 <details><summary>Click here to view instructions</summary>

 #### Main Menu
 Upon entering the quiz, users will encounter the main menu featuring the LJA Africa Quiz logo.
-The menu offers several options:
+The menu offers options:

 1. Start Quiz
-2. Complete Quiz
-3. View Scores
-4. Option to Play again or quit quiz
-5. Restart the Quiz to play again
+2. Quiz to play again

-Players can select a numeric option to navigate through the quiz.
+Players can yes or no option to navigate through the quiz.

 #### Start Quiz
 Upon selecting this option, players will be presented with quiz questions.
-They can input their answers, and the quiz will provide instant feedback.
+They can input their numerical answers, and the quiz will provide instant feedback.

-#### View High Scores
+#### Completion Scores
-Players can check the highest scores achieved by other participants.
+Players can see their highest scores achieved at completion of the quiz.

 #### About the Quiz
 Users can learn more about the purpose and features of the LJA Africa Quiz.